kaustubhhiware/NotiFyre/README.md

 Discussion Group: https://www.facebook.com/groups/552015885141292/

-You can use [refer.md](refer.md) for some preious work I've reffered to while making this.
+You can use [refer.md](refer.md) for some previous work I've referred to while making this.

+Have a suggestion?
+Make an issue about it.

 ## Debugging
 [(Back to top)](#table-of-contents)